 - Personal spending for souvenirs, snacks, etc

 Aside from the expedition cost paid to Adventure Alternative all participants are required to raise a minimum of £500 for the Moving Mountains Trust.
 This amount funds the costs of the kids camp, Moving Mountains Kenya staff, the developmental project which you will be involved with and all our other projects in Kenya.
-Visit our website for further information on the work that Moving Mountains is involved with across Kenya.

 Fundraising for charity allows you to use sites like MyDonate and Justgiving where you can set up a personal fundraising page to take advantage of the Gift Aid scheme.
 Gift Aid adds 25p to every £1 donation from a UK tax payer.